 Weighting and survey design features that depart from simple random sampling tend to result in an increase in the variance of survey estimates.
 This increase, known as the design effect or deff, should be incorporated into the margin of error, standard errors, and tests of statistical significance.
 The design effect is the ratio of the variance derived from a survey sample design to the variance that would be obtained from a simple random sample, assuming the same sample size.
-In this survey, the design effect for the full sample of registered voters (n=650) is 1.29.
-The margin of error incorporating the design effect for the full-sample is \pm 4.35 percentage points.
-This means that in 95 out of every 100 samples drawn using the same methodology, estimated proportions based on the full sample will be no more than 4.35 percentage points away from their true values in the population (assumes a proportion of 50% and confidence level of 95%).
+In this survey, the design effect for the sample of registered voters (n=901) is 1.34 with the TABLEWT.
+The margin of error incorporating the design effect for the sample of registered voters is \pm 3.78 percentage points with TABLEWT.
+This means that in 95 out of every 100 samples drawn using the same methodology, estimated proportions based on the sample of registered voters will be no more than 3.78 percentage points away from their true values in the population (assumes a proportion of 50% and confidence level of 95%).
+Estimates based on subgroups will have larger margins of error.
+For instance, for the likely voters in the full sample (n=695), the margin of error is \pm 4.28 percentage points.
+It is important to remember that random sampling error is only one possible source of error in a survey estimate.
+Other sources, such as question wording and reporting inaccuracy, may contribute additional error.